MCAT/GPA and Admissions

 You can see a strong correlation between your combined GPA and MCAT numbers and your odds of getting into med school in the following chart:

-Note: MCAT scores below 21 and GPAs below 2.8 are not listed, as the odds of admission for such applicants are generally quite low.
+Note: MCAT score ranges below 21 and GPAs below 2.8 are not listed, as the odds of admission for such applicants are generally quite low.
 For the full chart, see Chapter 5 of The Official Guide to the MCAT Exam.

 Chances are there’s not much you can do about your GPA by the time you start prepping for the MCAT – you’re either near the end of your college career, or already past it.
 The good news is that even though your GPA is almost set in stone, this chart shows that you can have a huge impact on your chances with even modest gains in your MCAT performance.